 - Firefly III is self-hosted and geared towards tech-savvy users.
 You must install it yourself and run it on your own server.
 This is a huge difference with other financial tools.

-- Importing data from your bank and doing this automatically is NOT easy with Firefly III.
-See also importing data.
+- Importing data from your bank and doing this automatically is not that easy with Firefly III.
+See also importing data for more information.

 - GNUCash has way more "accounting" features, like mutual funds and stock and equity.

 - Most online tools like YNAB and Mint have a another "style" of budgeting money.
 See for more info, below.